Last Updated on 10/27/20 by Rose Palmer

-A six hour plane flight, a three hour car ride, and 2.5 hours on an express boat – that’s what it took to get away from it all in Stehekin, one of the most isolated communities in the North Cascades area of Washington.
+A six hour plane flight, a three hour car ride, and 2.5 hours on an express boat – that’s what it took to get away from it all at the Lodge at Stehekin, one of the most isolated communities in the North Cascades National Park area of Washington state.

-Planes, boats and automobiles – getting to Stehekin
+Planes, boats and automobiles – getting to Stehekin, Washington

 We learned from the local ranger that Stehekin is a popular start for many of the backcountry trails that access the undeveloped areas of the Cascades.
 Apparently, the community used to be visited more by retirees, but in recent years, the demographic changed with a younger, more adventure seeking crowd coming in.
 Well, we have done our share of backpacking in the past, and these days, we prefer a nice comfortable bed and a shower to a sleeping bag and a tent.

-Surprisingly, there were actually quite a few accommodation options to choose from in Stehekin, a community that only has about 90 year round residents.
-We opted for the North Cascades Lodge at Stehekin because they offered rooms with deck views overlooking the lake.
+Surprisingly, there were actually quite a few Stehekin lodging options to choose from here, even though the community only has about 90 year round residents.
+We opted for the North Cascades Stehekin Lodge because they offered rooms with deck views overlooking the lake.
 It turned out that the lodge also has the advantage of being right by the marina, so we did not have to go very far lugging our bags on a gravel road.

 After a very efficient check in we checked out our room which was one of their kitchen units.
 The room was well appointed with a king sized bed and a huge deck looking out over the lake – it could not have been any better.
 Had we wanted to cook meals, the kitchenette had everything we would need.